 Amsterdam had three large real estate bubbles from 1582 to 1810.
 The real estate market was entirely different 200-400 years ago but those Amsterdam bubbles shared at least two similarities with modern real estate bubbles.

-Changes in the amount of mortgage money chasing homes, however, was not one of the similarities because mortgages were uncommon in Amsterdam back then.
-Credit booms are not necessary for real estate booms but an increase in the amount of money chasing homes is.
+Changes in the amount of mortgage money chasing homes, however, was NOT one of the similarities because mortgages were uncommon in Amsterdam back then.
+Credit booms are not necessary for real estate booms but an increase in the amount of money chasing houses is.

 A new working paper, “The First Housing Bubble?
 House Prices and Turnover in Amsterdam, 1582-1810” by PhD candidate Matthijs Korevaar of Maastricht University, looks at 164,000 registered house sales in Amsterdam from 1563 until 1811 (when Napoleon annexed Holland and the land title system changed.)
 The word “turnover” in the study means “sales.”

 The author used house sale registration records that still exist of Amsterdam homes sold hundreds of years ago to construct a home price index along the lines of today’s Case-Shiller Home Price Index.
 The quality of the price index is best after 1625.

 From 1604 to 1810, Amsterdam had three real estate bubbles.
 House prices doubled or tripled and then fell back to their initial values.
 Each bubble lasted decades.

 the 1713-1750 cycle has at least some elements that make it a contender for the title of ‘earliest documented housing bubble’.